The following two sections address local updates and finding resources

 Online Resources and Webinars

 We are committed to supporting both our local and extended communities during this time and ongoing.
-We have a number of webinars that you can participate remotely and free of charge.
-Learn new skills, advance your career, and enhance your mental health by choosing from the following webinars that are provided by Mental Health America.
-Check out the webinars at Online Resources – Webinars page
+MHA National has offered an abundance of free webinars, many related to COVID-19.
+Learn new skills, advance your career, and enhance your mental health by choosing from the variety of webinars available.
+All Webinars from MHA National can be found here.

 Great Resources for Navigating the COVID-19 Pandemic